Uduak-umanah/rock-paper-scissors/README.md

 # rock-paper-scissors

 # Project summary
-This project builds a python program that plays the game of Rock Paper Scissors.
+This project builds a python program that plays the game of Rock Paper Scissors using the concept of object oriented Programming.

 About the game
 in this program you can choose to use one of 4 players that are in the code: